sai5-hub/data-science-wineQualityPrediction/README.md

 ✅ Required Python libraries<br>

 **Quick Start**
+Install Python Libraries--> Download Dataset--> Run the Code: Once the dataset is downloaded and dependencies are installed, run the Python script to train the models and evaluate the results.

 ## **📊 Exploratory Data Analysis (EDA)**
 EDA helps uncover patterns and relationships between wine attributes.<br>